 For the longest time, we’ve seen here in the US, the Allison hybrid system.
-The Allison system by General Motors (GM) utilize parallel drive technology which is more efficient than the traditional series systems.
+The Allison system by General Motors (GM) utilize parallel drive technology that is more efficient than the traditional series systems.
 Long life, non-hazardous, and maintenance free NiMH batteries capture and store braking energy and advanced solid state controllers manage and blend power sources to optimize performance and efficiency.

-Technological advancements in the BAE HybriDrive system have made buses run even more efficiently than their older counterparts.
-With the 2016 (16100-series) buses, the battery is in full operation while the bus is traveling below 25mph.
+Recent technological advancements in the BAE HybriDrive system have made buses run even more efficiently than their older counterparts.
+In fact, the battery is in full operation while the bus is traveling below 25mph.
 Once the bus exceeds that speed, or if the battery depletes below 60%, the diesel engine will kick in and recharge the battery.
-Operators had to receive special training on these buses because when the bus is idle, the engine will make a vibrating noise as if it was shutting off.
+Operators at various transit agencies had to receive special training on these newer buses because when the bus is idle, the engine will make a vibrating noise as if it was shutting off.
 However, the bus is still running even when in idle.
 This advancement creates a much quieter ride than its older counterparts, even when the diesel engine is running.

 Régie Autonome des Transports Parisiens (RATP) Hybrid Buses

 The RATP in Paris, France operates several different models of hybrid-electric/diesel buses, though some models are not widely used within the network.
 In recent years, some buses have been purchased by the regional transit operator, Syndicat des transports d’Île-de-France (or STIF, which is now known as Île-de-France Mobilités).
 STIF buses are identifiable through their grey livery with the STIF logo on the side or the new Île-de-France Mobilités livery.

 Below is a list of the makes and models of hybrid buses that the RATP operates, and how many of each model operate in revenue service.
 This list was compiled during the month of April/May, 2013, and comes from the website http://www.busiloe.fr/, which is in French.